 Kurosawa’s fourth film, The Men Who Tread on the Tiger’s Tail, takes place during the 1185 Genpei War marked in between the Heian and Kamakura periods.
 This is a time when Japanese culture dramatically shifted towards a militaristic nature due to the aftermath of numerous wars.

-This then led to the creation of a more complex system within the military, the armored infantry known as the ashigaru.
-Initiated by the collapse of the country’s feudal system during the 1467 Onin War, rival warlords or daimyō, continued to struggle to gain control of Japan until its reunification under Japan’s three “Great Unifiers” –– Nagoya Nobunaga, Hideyoshi, and Ieyasu Tokugawa –– thus, bringing the war-stricken era to an end in the siege of Osaka.
+This then led to the creation of a more complex system within the military, the armoured infantry known as the Ashigaru.
+Initiated by the collapse of the country’s feudal system during the 1467 Onin War, rival warlords or daimyō, continued to struggle to gain control of Japan until its reunification under Japan’s three “Great Unifiers” –– Oda Nobunaga, Toyotomi Hideyoshi, and Ieyasu Tokugawa –– thus, bringing the war-stricken era to an end in the siege of Osaka.

 Seven Samurai (1954)

-Kurosawa’s critically acclaimed epic drama, Seven Samurai, takes place in 1586 and tells the story of a village of desperate farmers who hire seven rōnin (masterless samurai), to protect their crops from bandits.
+Akira Kurosawa’s critically acclaimed epic drama, Seven Samurai (Shichinin no Samurai), takes place in 1586 where the samurai class played a vital role in society.
+The film tells the story of a village of desperate farmers who hire seven rōnin (masterless samurai), to protect their crops from bandits.

 The Sengoku period created the strong loners who stood in sharp contrast to the duty-bound samurai of previous periods in Japanese history.
 With all the Lords fighting to the death, there were a lot of dead lords.
 As a result, there were a lot of masterless samurai roaming about the countryside with nothing to do.

-Not all that dissimilar to the Wild West, which explains the remakes.
+Not all that dissimilar to the Wild West, which explains the Sergio Leone Spaghetti Western remakes.

 Kagemusha (1980)

-Kurosawa’s Shakespeare-inspired Jidaigeki.
+Akira Kurosawa’s Shakespeare-inspired Jidaigeki.
 The storyline is based on King Lear and features elements based on the legends of the daimyō Mōri Motonari.
+The film chronicles the downfall of once-strong warrior Lord Hidetora Ichimonji, who chooses to split his realm among his three sons, Taro, Jiro, and Saburo.

-In the film, the daimyō is seen to be dividing his assets amongst his 3 sons by offering them his prestigious castles –– the First Castle, the Second Castle, and the Third Castle.
+In Kurosawa’s Ran, Hidetora is seen to be dividing his assets amongst his 3 sons by offering them his prestigious castles –– the First Castle, the Second Castle, and the Third Castle.

 Throne of Blood (1957)

-Although Noh drama has been used in Japan throughout numerous periods, this form of theater also had its fair share during the Sengoku period –– often relaying Buddhist themes that showed its prominence as powerful political players in the field.
+Although Noh drama had been employed in Japan throughout numerous periods, this kind of theatre also had its fair share throughout the Sengoku period –– typically reflecting Buddhist themes showing their significance as strong political players in the field.

 The Hidden Fortress (1958)